“`xml

 - Military discharge papers (if applicable)

-It’s best to check with the specific academy for their exact document requirements.
+Always double-check with the specific academy for their documentation requirements.

 What are the physical fitness standards for police academy applicants?